Why Vasion Customers Don’t Have To Worry About Windows Protected Print

 Vasion's WPP Support Timeline

-What this means for Vasion customers right now:
+What this means for Vasion customers:

-- We've supported IPP on Chromebooks for 5+ years—we know the protocol works at scale
+• We've supported IPP on Chromebooks for 5+ years—we know the protocol works at scale.

-- Support for both Mopria and non-Mopria devices
+• Support for both Mopria and non-Mopria devices.

 You don't have to choose between security today and readiness for tomorrow.
 You get both.